flightaware/kafkatcl/README.md

 If *key* is specified then it's passed to the topic partitioner as well as sent to the broker and passed to the consumer.
 That means the partitioning algorithm can use that to help pick the partition.
 Also it's a value that can be sent through alongside the payload.

+* *$topic* **produce_batch** *partition* *list-of-payload-key-lists*

+Produce a list of messages into the specified partition.
+The list is a list of lists.
+Each sublist must contain one or two elements.
+If one element is present, it is the message payload.
+If two are present, it is the payload and optional key.

+* *$topic* **config** *?key value? ...*

+Obtain a list of the topic configuration or set one or more property-value pairs into the topic configuration.

+* *$topic* **delete**

+Delete the producer object, destroying the command.

 Methods of kafka topic consumer object
 ---